AdyGCode/yt-clone/ReadMe.md

 </x-app-layout>
 ```

-The `x-app-layout` tells Laravel to use the layouts/app.blade.php file
+The `x-app-layout` tells Laravel to use the `layouts/app.blade.php`
-as the base for this page, and then insert content as needed.
+template file as the base for this page, and then insert content as
+needed.

+### Checking page renders

 Open the browser, open the site (http://localhost for sail users), and
 then log-in using the administrator user.